wtgtybhertgeghgtwtg/env-and-files/README.md

   },
 })
   .then(config => {
     // "config" will be an object map of configuration groups.
-In this case, the shape would be:
+So, you'd get something like
-    // { logger: { level: ?string }, server: { port: ?string }, sql: { password: ?string } }
+    // { logger: { level: null }, server: { port: 8000 }, sql: { password: 'abc123' } }
     console.log(config);
   })
   .catch(error => {
-    // If any of the required properties cannot be loaded, the Promise will reject. console.log(error);
+    // If any of the required properties cannot be loaded, the Promise will reject. console.error(error);
   });
 ```